-Emma Hogan is South-East Asia correspondent for The Economist, covering politics, social affairs, business and finance in the region.
-Prior to this she was Europe correspondent and Deputy Europe Editor, with a particular focus on the 2015 refugee crisis: spending time in camps in Greece, Croatia and Germany; talking to people-smugglers in Turkey; and spending five days on a migrant rescue boat off the coast of Libya, which along with an article in print was documented in an online diary and three short videos which she filmed using a portable camera onboard (watch them on YouTube here: 123).
+Between 2015-17 she was Europe correspondent and Deputy Europe Editor, with a particular focus on the Syrian refugee crisis.
+During that time she spent time in camps in Greece, Croatia and Germany; talked to people-smugglers in Turkey; and spent five days on a migrant rescue boat off the coast of Libya, which along with an article in print was documented in an online diary and three short videos which she filmed using a portable camera onboard (watch them on YouTube here: 123).

 She has also written for The Financial Times, The Daily Beast, the New Statesman, The Times Literary Supplement, and The Telegraph.
 In 2012 she was one of the judges for the Forward Prize for poetry.